 Just as a company’s website and social media analytics help them gauge the performance of these channels, the analytics gathered in relation to an employee engagement app tell the story of how well the app is performing its intended task of helping employees be more engaged in their work.
 The popularity of employee engagement apps is increasing, because they represent an efficient and appealing method of keeping the workforce informed, trained, and up-to-date on happenings relevant to their work lives.

-However, deploying an employee engagement app is not enough.
+However, deploying an employee app is not enough.
 Collecting and understanding data from app users is essential to learning how well all the aspects of an app are working.
 Learning who your active and passive app users are, how long and how frequently they use the app, how well they score on app-delivered training modules, which app content performs best, how likely users are to recommend the employee engagement app, and how well employees score in gamified app elements are keys to having an app that is a joy for employees to use, and that in turn allows companies to maintain an engaged workforce, something that can be invaluable to overall company performance.

 HubEngage is a comprehensive platform for the development of customized employee engagement apps.
-You do not have to try to wedge your needs into a prefabricated app template because hubEngage is fully customizable.
-From the user interface (which can include branding touches like brand colors and logos) to surveys, notifications, training, and instant messaging, HubEngage allow companies like yours to quickly create a customized employee engagement app that does precisely what you want.
+You do not have to try to wedge your needs into a prefabricated app template because HubEngage is fully customizable.
+From the user interface (which can include branding touches like brand colors and logos) to surveys, notifications, training, and instant messaging, HubEngage allows companies like yours to quickly create a customized employee engagement app that does precisely what you want.

-What is more, hubEngage includes powerful analytics built right in, so you can easily monitor how well your employee engagement app performs.
+What is more, HubEngage includes powerful analytics built right in, so you can easily monitor how well your employee engagement app performs.
 Try the HubEngage app for free, and discover for yourself how easy it can be to create the employee engagement app that both engages your workforce and captures the metrics that prove its worth.